amiaopensource/ffmpeg-artschool/scripts.md

 Input 1: the video file

 ## blend
 Blends two files together in a variety of ways, using FFmpeg's [blend](https://ffmpeg.org/ffmpeg-filters.html#blend-1){:target="\_blank"} filter.
 The first input will serve as the "top" layer, the second the "bottom."
-Defaults to `addition128`, but a number of other options are available (don't miss out on xor):
+Defaults to `addition128`, but a number of other options are available (don't miss out on xor!):

 ```
 addition, addition128, grainmerge, and, average, burn, darken, difference, difference128,